 Total carbs 25g, net carbs 21g

-These overnight oats are vegan, gluten-free, dairy-free and sugar-free.
-Made from affordable pantry ingredients, this yummy breakfast is easy to make in a pinch.
+These overnight oats contain no chia seeds!
+They are also a good source of protein at 11g per serving.
+They are vegan, gluten-free, dairy-free and sugar-free.
+Made from simple and affordable pantry ingredients, this yummy breakfast is easy to make in a pinch.

-Pure peanut butter without additives separates.
-Peanut oil rises to the top of the jar.
-You will need to mix it back together.
+Also, use peanut butter made with 100% peanuts.
+Additives may cause your blood sugar to spike.
+Note that the oil in the peanut butter will separate and rise to the top of the jar.
+You will need to mix it back together by hand.
 Peanut butter is easier to mix at room temperature.
-Slowly push a butter knife to the bottom of the jar and gently lift the solidified peanut meal to let the oil sink to the bottom.
-Stir together.
+Slowly push a butter knife to the bottom of the jar and gently lift the solidified peanut meal to let the oil sink to the bottom, then stir to mix.

 Peanut butter overnight oats ingredients:

 Peanut butter is a great food for carb counters.
-It is low-carb, high-fat and high-protein.
+It is low-carb, high-fat (the healthy kind) and high-protein.
 It is rich in antioxidants, vitamins and minerals, like biotin - hello healthy hair, skin and nails.

 A single serving of peanut butter has 8 grams of protein or 16% of the recommended daily value.
 Add oats and this healthy breakfast adds up to 20% of the daily value for protein, making it a balanced meal.